-FASB ASC Topic 815, "Derivatives and Hedging" (formerly SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activities"), requires companies to recognize all of their derivative instruments as either assets or liabilities in the statement of financial position at fair value.
+FASB ASC Topic 815, "Derivatives and Hedging," requires companies to recognize all of their derivative instruments as either assets or liabilities in the statement of financial position at fair value.
 The accounting for changes (i.e., gains or losses) in the fair value of a derivative instrument depends on whether the instrument has been designated and qualifies as part of a hedging relationship and on the type of hedging relationship.
 For derivative instruments that are designated and qualify as hedging instruments, a company must designate the hedging instrument as a fair value hedge, cash flow hedge or a hedge of a net investment in a foreign operation.
 The designation is based upon the nature of the exposure being hedged.
-At December 31, 2009 and 2008, no derivative instruments were designated as hedging instruments.
+At December 31, 2010 and 2009, no derivative instruments were designated as hedging instruments.

 For derivative instruments not designated as hedging instruments, the gain or loss is recognized in financial income/expense in current earnings during the period of change.
-See Note 9.
+See Note 10.